Gulbuddin Hekmatyar: 2016 peace deal and pardon

 On 22 September 2016, Hekmatyar was pardoned by the Afghan government as part of a peace deal between Hezb-i-Islami and the government.
 The deal also allowed for the release of Hezb-i-Islami prisoners and the return of Hekmatyar to public life.
 The deal led a group of young activists to organise a protest against the pardoning less than a mile away from the signing ceremony.
 Human Rights Watch called the deal "an affront to victims of grave abuses".
 Hezb-i-Islami agreed to cease hostilities, cut ties to extremist groups and respect the Afghan Constitution in exchange for government recognition of the group and support for the removal of United Nations and American sanctions against Hekmatyar, who was also promised an honorary post in the government.

 The agreement was formalised on 29 September 2016 with both Afghan President Ashraf Ghani and Hekmatyar, who appeared via a video link in the presidential palace, signing the agreement.
 UN sanctions on him were formally lifted on 3 February 2017.
 On 4 May 2017, he returned to Kabul along with his fighters to meet President Ghani after spending two decades in hiding.

 He has then called on the Taliban to end their insurgency and lay down arms.
 Hekmatyar ran in the 2019 Afghan presidential election and finished a distant third.

 During and after U.S. withdrawal

-Gulbuddin Hekmatyar and his organization are reported to have joined the Council of Reconciliation formed by the Taliban.
-He voiced his support of the Taliban in September 2021 even if he and his party will not be included in governance.
-In October 2022, Hekmatyar told a sermon in Kabul that the talks of Bonn (2001) and Doha (2019-2020) failed to bring peace to Afghanistan because of the influence of "foreigners".
+Hekmatyar and his organization are reported to have joined the Council of Reconciliation formed by the Taliban.
+After the Taliban's return to power he voiced in September 2021 his support for the Taliban even if he and his party will not be included in governance.
+In October 2022, Hekmatyar told a sermon in Kabul that the talks of Bonn (2001) and Doha (2019–2020) failed to bring peace to Afghanistan because of the influence of "foreigners".
 He proposed intra-Afghan talks to form an inclusive government to replace the current interim Taliban government.

+In 2024, the Taliban cracked down on Hekmatyar, forcing him out of his government residence and shutting down his weekly sermons and the TV station that aired them.

 Relatives

-Some of Gulbuddin's relatives have served or are suspected of serving as his deputies.
+Some of Hekmatyar's relatives have served or are suspected of serving as his deputies.

 Books

-Having been described as a "prolific writer" who, "despite rarely ceasing to fight, has authored more than 60 (reportedly 79) books on linguistics, Pashto grammar, comparative religion and political analysis", some of his publications include :
+Hekmatyar has been described as a "prolific writer" who, "despite rarely ceasing to fight, has authored more than 60 (reportedly 79) books on linguistics, Pashto grammar, comparative religion and political analysis."
+His publications include: